Here Comes the King: Popular culture

+At the 1993 NCAA Men's Hockey Championship, the University of Maine Pep Band played On Wisconsin for the University of Wisconsin fans whose team had gotten knocked out earlier in the tournament.
+As a way to say thanks, the UW Band gifted the Maine Band "You've said it all."
+The Screaming' Black Bears Pep Band now plays it after the Stein Song at every event they play at.

 Also, the Keith Stein Blue Thunder Marching Band of Boise State University plays the song at various events, usually following the school's fight song.
 Keith Stein, the owner of the Anheuser-Busch wholesaler in Boise, is a prominent supporter of Boise State University, and the band hall bears his name.

 The Arizona State University Sun Devil Marching Band once played this song when they received sponsorship from the local Anheuser-Busch distributor.
 Since then, the campus and stadium have "gone dry," or stopped serving alcoholic beverages, and the song has fallen out of favor.
 The alumni band still plays the song in recognition of the past.

-A Budweiser commercial featuring the jingle appears in the 1977 film, Close Encounters of the Third Kind on Roy Neary's (Richard Dreyfuss) TV, as he models Devil's Tower in his living room.
+A Budweiser commercial featuring the jingle appears in the 1977 film Close Encounters of the Third Kind on Roy Neary's (Richard Dreyfuss) TV, as he models Devil's Tower in his living room.
 Subsequently, a couple of Budweiser commercials with both jingles also appeared in the 1985 film Beer, a comedy film that satirizes advertising.